c3er/mdview/README.md

 This tool is made by Christian Dreier.
 If you find a copy somewhere, you find the original at [GitHub](https://github.com/c3er/mdview).

 You can use and copy this tool under the conditions of the MIT license.

+## Todo

+- View for the raw text
+- Recognize the character encoding to display special characters correctly, even if the document is not encoded with UTF-8
+- Print feature